- Lead is very poisonous, especially to children.

 - If you live in rental housing and your child has been diagnosed with lead poisoning, your child may have legal rights to monetary damages from the landlord.

-For more information about the heath risks of lead and the dangers of lead poisoning, click on the links below.
+For more information about the health risks of lead and the dangers of lead poisoning, click on the links below.

 Current Laws and Regulations